KrishnakumarModi/twitter_Scraping_bot-with_SQL_database-/README.md

-# twitter_Scraping_bot
+# twitter_Scraping_bot(with_SQL_database)

 ## Overview

 This project is a web scraping application built in Python that extracts data from twitter.
-The primary goal is to get data from website and export it into csv file which contain bio, followers, following, location and website.
+The primary goal is to get data from website and export it into mySQL database which contain bio, followers, following, location and website.

 ## Features

 - **Data Extraction**: Efficiently scrape data from twitter.
-- **Data Storage**: Stores the extracted data in CSV format.
+- **Data Storage**: Stores the extracted data in mySQL database.
 - **Proxy Support**:proxy is not added.

 ## Requirements